Bruton Parish Church: 1715: a new church building

 Historians from Colonial Williamsburg Foundation have noted that the brick church stood near the center of Williamsburg's original survey map drawn 15 years after it was built.
 The layout may have been designed at least partially around the extant church, suggesting the church's importance to the colonial community's life.
 The brick church was, however, in poor condition and deemed inadequate for its prominent role.

 In 1706, the vestry began considering building a larger church.
 With only 110 families in 1724, the parish vestry could, however, only afford to plan a small church, and invited the colony's government to finance an enlargement to accommodate the needs not arising from the local residents.
 Four years later the General Assembly agreed to fund pews for the governor, council, and burgesses.
-Royal Governor Alexander Spotswood drafted plans for the structure: a cruciform church (the first in Virginia) 75 feet long, 28 ft wide, with 19 ft long transepts (wings).
+Royal Governor Alexander Spotswood drafted plans for the structure: a cruciform church (the first in Virginia) 75 ft long, 28 ft wide, with 19 ft long transepts (wings).

 Under the watchful eye of Dr. James Blair, who was rector from 1710 to 1743 (and also president of William and Mary from 1693 until his death), the construction of the new church got underway, with the first construction contract awarded in 1711.
 Finished in 1715, the church soon had all the required furnishings: Bible, prayer books, altar, font, cushions, surplice, bell, and reredos tablets.

 In 1755 the church got its first organ when the vestry voted on November 18 to enable "a person to build a Loft for an Organ in the Church in the City of Williamsburg, and to set up the same."
 Peter Pelham was unanimously chosen as the church's first organist.

 Shortly after, the parish established the Bruton Parish Poorhouse.